Fujifilm X-H2S Review

 The Speedy Hybrid Camera From Fujifilm

-For about 18 months I had the Fujifilm X-H1.
-I needed an all-around high-performance camera for upcoming photo gigs where I was acquired to shoot stills and video equally.
+For about 18 months, I had the Fujifilm X-H1.
+I needed an all-around high-performance camera for upcoming photo gigs where I was required to shoot stills and video equally.

-The X-H1 did a wonderful job but it was not a camera that I fell in love with.
-What a strange thing to say perhaps, but it was as if the X-H1 was all business but no heart.
+The X-H1 did an excellent job, but it was not a camera that I fell in love with.
+What a strange thing to say, perhaps, but it was as if the X-H1 was all business but no heart.

-The X-H1 also arrived at an interesting time as Fujifilm launched the X-T3 only months later with a new sensor and processor combination which always had me wondering if I should have waited for the X-T3.
+The X-H1 also arrived at an interesting time, as Fujifilm launched the X-T3 only months later with a new sensor and processor combination, which always made me wonder if I should have waited for the X-T3.

-The end result was a huge value drop for the X-H1 unlike what you would normally see in the camera world.
-Sony may have had something to do with this as they released the highly competitive A7 III around the same time also.
+The result was a significant drop in value for the X-H1, unlike what you typically see in the camera world.
+Sony may have had something to do with this, as they released the highly competitive A7 III around the same time.

 I promise I am going somewhere with this.
 Perhaps Fujifilm will have more luck this time around with the X-H2S?
 Maybe they have done their homework and released it at a better time so that it can become a well-loved favorite among hybrid shooters.